bikos/hibernateconnection/README.md

   Now maven will import all the required hibernate dependencies for the project.

-4. Now right click on the SOURCE PACKAGE, then NEW and OTHER.
+4. Now right click on the SOURCE PACKAGE, then click NEW and then click OTHER.
 Now under CATEGORIES click on HIBERNATE and from FILE TYPE select
   HIBERNATE CONFIGURATION WIZARD.
 Click next until you reach Select Data Source.
 Select the database connection, for MySQL click on
   NEW DATABSE CONNECTION from DATABASE CONNECTION drop down menu.